zarf-dev/proposals/0051-v1beta1-schema/README.md

 not need to be as detailed as the proposal, but should include enough information to express the idea and why it was not acceptable.
 -->

+### Component Import Schema

+Another possibility for the [component imports schema](#component-import-schema) instead of allowing for one of `.component` or `.variants[]` was to simply have a list of components.
+The list of components would allow for multiple entries, so long as each entry had a `.only` block.
+This was rejected since a major change in this system is that `ZarfComponentConfig` files represent a single component.
+The list key `.components[]` would likely confuse users on this aspect.
+Separate keys for `.component` and `.variants[]` also allows for builtin schema validation, requiring the `.only` key with `.variants[]` but not with `.component`.